With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 When Estonian musicians won the international singing competition Eurovision in 2001, Estonia became the first post-Soviet country to hold this prize.
 Subsequently, the country’s government hired an international advertising company to design a modern national brand for Estonia as it prepared to host Eurovision the following year.

 Research has shown, however, that former communist countries’ nation branding efforts were not meant just for international consumption.
-They also provided a new way to talk about national identities at home, and re-imagine national values and goals, via marketing terms.
+They also provided a new way to talk about national identities at home, and reimagine national values and goals, via marketing terms.

 But until 2022, no country had used nation branding to fight a war.